AEB-labs/graphql-weaver/README.md

 ## Architecture

-graphql-proxy takes a set of GraphQL endpoints, transforms them through pipelines, merges them, transforms the merged schema again and exposes that as its *proxy schema*.
+graphql-weaver takes a set of GraphQL endpoints, transforms them through pipelines, merges them, transforms the merged schema again and exposes that as its *woven schema*.

 ```
            +------+  +------+  +------+